yegor86/my-cloud-client/README.md

 1. Make sure you have [node.js](https://nodejs.org/en/download/) installed.

-2. Install all dependences of a server side:
+2. Install all dependences of a server side.

 ```bash
     cd my-cloud-client/
     npm install
 ```

-3. Install all dependences of a client side:
+3. Install all dependences of a client side.

 ```bash
     bower install